TanmayPatil105/docker-templates/README.md

 # Docker templates

-Docker templates to make your life easy
+Docker templates to make your life easier

 # Installation